Hello! I'm Kate.

 STOVE TOP

-• Heat oil in a large saucepan over medium heat.
-Add the onion and garlic and cook for 4-5 minutes or until softened.
-Add the curry paste and cook for a further 3 minutes, stirring often.
+• Heat the oil in a large saucepan over medium heat.
+Add the onion and garlic and cook for 4–5 minutes until softened.
+Add the Panang curry paste and cook for a further 2–3 minutes, stirring often, until fragrant.

-• Add the pumpkin, carrot and potato and cook, stirring often for 2 minutes.
+• Add the pumpkin, carrot and potato and cook for 2 minutes, stirring to coat in the curry paste.

-• Remove 60ml ( ¼ cup ) of the coconut cream and set aside for later.
+• Remove ¼ cup (60 ml) of the coconut cream and set aside for serving.
 Add the remaining coconut cream, stock, fish sauce and brown sugar to the saucepan.
-Bring to a gentle simmer, reduce heat to low and simmer for 20 minutes or until the vegetable are tender.
-Remove from heat.
+Bring to a gentle simmer, reduce heat and cook for 20 minutes or until the vegetables are tender.

 THERMOMIX METHOD

 • Place the onion and garlic into the TM bowl.
-Chop for 5 seconds, Speed 5.
-Scrape down the sides of the bowl.
+Chop for 5 sec / Speed 5, then scrape down the sides.

-• Blend for 45 seconds, Speed 9 gradually increasing speed from 1 to speed 9.
+• Blend for 45 sec / Speed 9, gradually increasing from Speed 1 to Speed 9.

 Notes